climb-hard/coding-exercise/README.md

 - Simple getSummary() returns list of active games
 - All tests are passing

-### What's not working yet

-The updateScore() and finishGame() methods just throw UnsupportedOperationException for now.
-Also the summary doesn't sort by total score yet - it just returns games in the order they were added.
+### Second step - score management (COMPLETE)

+- updateScore() method now works with proper validation
+- finishGame() method removes games from the board
+- Added proper sorting logic for getSummary() (by total score desc, then by most recently added)
+- Created custom exception classes (GameAlreadyExistsException, GameNotFoundException)
+- Added tests for all edge cases
+- The exact example from requirements now works correctly
+- All tests are passing

 ### Next steps

-Planning to work on:

-- Implement updateScore() method with proper validation
-- Implement finishGame() to remove games from the board
-- Add the sorting logic for getSummary() (by total score desc, then by most recently added)
-- Create custom exception classes instead of using generic IllegalArgumentException
-- Add more comprehensive tests for all the edge cases
 - Add some error handling examples
 - Maybe improve the documentation
 - Build a demo application that shows the exact example from the requirements